First Day Walk: The Gut to the Herring River Overlook

 Mark Robinson has put together an excellent presentation on the History of land conservation on Cape Cod.
 Follow the link to see his slides.

 The presentation begins with Wampanoag people 10,000 years ago and takes us to the present and beyond.
-There’s the rationale for conservation, lots of interesting historical background, and beautiful photographs of Cape Cod conservation areas.
+It includes the rationale for conservation, lots of interesting historical background, and beautiful photographs of Cape Cod conservation areas.

 Giving Tuesday